iiAku/kolibri-frontend/documentation/README.md

 # Kolibri

-Kolibri is a stable value asset built on CDPs of XTZ.
+Kolibri is a stable value asset built on Collateralized Debt Positions (CDPs) of XTZ.

 ##  Background